MARLEY-MC/marley/README.rst

 *  `GNU Make <https://www.gnu.org/software/make/>`__

 On both Linux and macOS, these prerequisites will likely be available through the standard package manager.
+Note that when `CMake <https://cmake.org/>`__ is available on the host system, it is used by default.
+However, an equivalent build configuration using only GNU Make is also provided for user convenience.

 Although it is not required in order to build or use MARLEY, the popular `ROOT
 <https://root.cern.ch>`__ data analysis framework provides convenient tools for